 1. Maintain a Buffer in Your Account

 One of the simplest and most effective ways to avoid overdraft fees is to maintain a cushion in your bank account.
-Studies show that in a 2022 survey conducted by the Consumer Financial Protection Bureau, 60% of overdraft fees are incurred on transactions of $25 or less.
-Having a small buffer of just a few hundred dollars can be significant enough to prevent a significant majority of overdraft fees.
+Studies show that in a 2022 Consumer Financial Protection Bureau survey, 60% of overdraft fees are incurred on transactions of $25 or less.
+A small buffer of just a few hundred dollars can be significant enough to prevent a substantial majority of overdraft fees.

 2. Set Up Alerts

-Most banks offer account alerts that can notify you of low balances or large transactions.
-Utilize these alerts to stay informed about your account activity by setting up notifications for when your account balance drops below a certain threshold.
-You’ll be aware of any potential overdraft situations in advance.
-As evidenced by the fact that 59% of those who use account alerts report that it has helped them avoid overdraft fees.
+Most banks offer account alerts that notify you of low balances or large transactions.
+Utilize these alerts to stay informed about your account activity by setting up notifications when your account balance drops below a certain threshold.
+You’ll be aware of any potential overdraft situations in advance, as evidenced by 59% of those who use account alerts reporting that it has helped them avoid overdraft fees.

 It’s worth noting that 43% of bank customers say they would be more likely to switch banks if their current bank didn’t offer account alerts.
-These statistics underscore the importance of leveraging account alerts to manage your finances and prevent costly overdraft fees proactively.
-Making them a valuable tool for maintaining your financial planning and peace of mind.
+These statistics underscore the importance of leveraging account alerts to proactively manage your finances and prevent costly overdraft fees.
+Making them a valuable tool for maintaining financial planning and peace of mind.

 How to set up account alerts: